TimeDelta/auto-psych-nosology/README.md

 The encoder therefore drops edges at random and in proportion to degree, weakening the dominance of high-degree nodes while preserving the connectivity needed for learning.
 Feature normalization relies on graph-local statistics, which prevents mini-batch composition from distorting the scale of activations.
 Positional encodings derived from Laplacian eigenvectors are standardized within each graph, maintaining comparable variance even when graph sizes differ drastically.
-A virtual-node residual supplies graph-level context that does not depend on the number of vertices, stabilizing deeper stacks of relational convolutions.

 ##### Addressing Degree and Hub Bias
 Even after the adjustments above, the latent space can correlate with degree if left unregulated.